Chavo Guerrero Jr.: Acting

-He played a character named Eddie on the Investigation Discovery series "Detective" in 2017 on episode titled "Warm Revolver".
+He played a character named Eddie on the Investigation Discovery series Detective in 2017 on episode titled "Warm Revolver".

-He made an appearance as the fictional wrestler James Vasquez also known as El Mayordomo on the NBC TV series Grimm's fifth-season episode "Silence of the Slams".
+He made an appearance as the fictional wrestler James Vazquez also known as El Mayordomo on the NBC TV series Grimm's fifth-season episode "Silence of the Slams".
 The episode aired on March 18, 2016.
-Also in 2016 Chavo played as a character named "Silas" in "Fight to the Finish", an action/sport/romance and was directed by Warren Sheppard.
+Also in 2016, Chavo played as a character named "Silas" in "Fight to the Finish", an action/sport/romance and was directed by Warren Sheppard.
 He also played a character named "Tex-Mex" in the movie 2016 Vigilante Diaries, an action movie.

 In 2017 and 2018 Guerrero served as a fight coordinator for the Netflix TV show GLOW, training the cast as professional wrestlers.
 His uncle Mando Guerrero held the same position in the original GLOW series that inspired the Netflix show.
 Guerrero made cameos for two episodes of the second season as the wrestler Chico Guapo.

 In 2021 Guerrero began working as Wrestling Coordinator for the NBC TV show Young Rock.

+In 2023, he landed the role of The Sheik in the film The Iron Claw where he also served as consultant.